tvjsx/trading-vue-js/README.md

 ## Core philosophy

-The core philosophy is **Data -> Screen mapping**.
-Thus, the lib provides you with functions that map your data (whatever) to screen coordinates.
-The lib does all the dirty work behined the scenes: scrolling, scaling, reactivity, etc.
+The core philosophy is **Data -> Screen Mapping (DSM)**.
+The library provides you with functions that map your data (it could be anything) to screen coordinates.
+The lib does all the dirty work behind the scenes: scrolling, scaling, reactivity, etc.

  ```
  layout.t2screen(t) // time -> x